 How can you educate yourself about greenwashing in the fashion industry?
 What can you do about it?

-Reading up on the fashion industry is the best way to understand greenwashing and how to avoid brands that use it.
+Reading up on the fashion industry is the best way to understand greenwashing fast fashion and how to avoid those brands.
 Good On You is an excellent site for learning about fashion brands with sustainable practices and ethos.
 They have it outlined by category, so if you're in the market for a new sports bra or sneakers, you can check out your brand options.

 Prioritize shopping from brands that provide more details and hard facts about their sustainability practices.
 Some areas to consider that DO significantly impacts the industry is the amount of water saved, carbon emissions, and material composition.
 In addition to those callouts -- make sure to check and see if those stats they provide are 3rd party verified.

 Email the companies you love and ask about their sustainability practices to let them know it matters to you.
 Even if it wasn't part of their core ethos as a brand, you have the power to motivate change by simply putting the question out there.
 In addition, let brands you like know that you'd support them even more if their sustainability initiatives were clearly outlined and addressed.

 Remember, at the end of the day, as the consumer you hold all the power.
 Keep voting with your dollar.
 Show support to the brands that are acting from the heart for the greater good.
 Hold accountable the brands that are just using sustainability as a marketing ploy.
 Continue to educate yourself and those around you.
 The fashion industry has taken its first baby steps in the right direction but the fight is far from over.
 Keep changing and inspiring the world!

 What article, book, or documentary has opened your eyes the most to sustainability?
 Share it below in the comments so we can keep the discussion alive.

 Want more curated tips, tricks, and advice for starting your fashion brand?!
 Sign up below for our newsletter. 👇👇👇